OGGM/oggm/docs/installing-oggm.rst

 First, choose which version of OGGM you would like to install:

-- **stable**: this is the latest version officially released and has a fixed version number (e.g. v1.4).
+- **stable**: this is the latest version officially released and has a fixed version number (e.g. v1.5.3).
 - **dev**: this is the development version.
 It might contain new features and bug fixes, but is also likely to continue to change until a new release is made.
 This is the recommended way if you want to use the latest changes to the code.
-- **dev+code**: this is the recommended way if you plan to explore the OGGM codebase, contribute to the model, and/or if you want to use the most recent model updates.
+- **dev+code**: this is the recommended way if you plan to contribute to the model, and/or if you want to use the most recent model updates.

 **‣ install the stable version:**